-The task stays in the message queue until Hemnet’s image scaling service grabs the task from the queue, scale the selected image, and in the end, the image is ready to be shown on the website or in the app with the new size.
+The task stays in the message queue until Hemnet’s image scaling service grabs it from the queue, scales the selected image, making it ready to be shown on the website or in the app with the new size.

 FarmBot is an open-source robotic hardware kit designed for gardeners, researchers, and educators to interact with agricultural projects in a more efficient way.
 RabbitMQ communicates to the devices in the field by AMQP and acts as a message queue to the backend services.
 MQTT protocol is used for real-time events to the frontend user interface.

 Instead of polling your data store, publish a message when new data is inserted.
-Interested parties will be notified immediately and your data store will be ready to answer qualified queries instead.
+Interested parties will be notified immediately, and your data store will be ready to answer qualified queries instead.

 Message queueing is the key to making your application scale.
 As the workload increases you only have to add more workers to work off the queues faster.